Here's Our Rant About Microvast Holdings Inc. (MVST)

 Sponsored

-The average price from analysts is $6.00.
-Today, the average trading volume of MVST was 2.71M shares.
+The average price from analysts is $6.00, which is -$4.08 below the current price.
+Today, the average trading volume of MVST was 2.96M shares.

 MVST’s Market Performance

-MVST stocks went down by -1.96% for the week, with a monthly drop of -10.41% and a quarterly performance of -23.99%, while its annual performance rate touched -1.77%.
-The volatility ratio for the week stands at 13.54% while the volatility levels for the past 30 days are set at 9.20% for Microvast Holdings Inc..
-The simple moving average for the period of the last 20 days is 1.81% for MVST stocks with a simple moving average of -24.77% for the last 200 days.
+MVST stocks went up by 1.00% for the week, with a monthly jump of 17.35% and a quarterly performance of -18.51%, while its annual performance rate touched -1.18%.
+The volatility ratio for the week stands at 9.95% while the volatility levels for the past 30 days are set at 9.13% for Microvast Holdings Inc..
+The simple moving average for the period of the last 20 days is 3.61% for MVST stocks with a simple moving average of -23.67% for the last 200 days.

-During the last 5 trading sessions, MVST fell by -1.96%, which changed the moving average for the period of 200-days by -11.52% in comparison to the 20-day moving average, which settled at $9.73.
-In addition, Microvast Holdings Inc. saw -41.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MVST rose by +1.00%, which changed the moving average for the period of 200-days by -11.19% in comparison to the 20-day moving average, which settled at $9.79.
+In addition, Microvast Holdings Inc. saw -41.05% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MVST